Private residence relief (individuals) - introduction

 - the disposal by a non-UK resident of UK residential property.

-After April 2015, to claim the relief in either of the above cases, the individual must either be tax resident in the country where the property is situated or spend at least 90 days in the tax year in one or more dwelling houses in the country where the property is situated.
+To claim the relief in either of the above cases, the individual must either be tax resident in the country where the property is situated or spend at least 90 days in the tax year in one or more dwelling houses in the country where the property is situated.

 The relief is not available to a company and applies only to disposals by individuals, trustees and personal representatives.
 This planning applies only to a sale of a UK residential property by a UK resident individual.